-In this episode, Chase DiMarco talks with Travis Hornby from Student Loan Planner about how to navigate and plan for student loans.
+In this episode, Dr. Chase DiMarco talks with Travis Hornby from Student Loan Planner about how to navigate and plan for student loans.
 Travis’ advice comprises common but costly mistakes that debtors make, the kinds of resources that you should or should not trust, and how to avoid negative psychological consequences such as the guilt surrounding student loans.

-[01:05] Common Student Loan Anxieties
+- [01:05] Common Student Loan Anxieties

-[03:20] Federal vs Private Loans
+- [03:20] Federal vs Private Loans

-[05:53] Choosing Medical Schools Based on Specialty
+- [05:53] Choosing Medical Schools Based on Specialty

-[09:30] The Types of Consultations Provided by Student Loan Planner
+- [09:30] The Types of Consultations Provided by Student Loan Planner

-[11:30] Media Sensationalism & Poor Resources
+- [11:30] Media Sensationalism & Poor Resources

-[16:36] Student Loan Planner vs Other Resources
+- [16:36] Student Loan Planner vs Other Resources

-[19:55] Common but Costly Mistakes
+- [19:55] Common but Costly Mistakes

 - Choose a school that maximizes your chances of placement in your desired specialty, even if that school is more expensive.
 Due to programs like PSLR and others, attending two schools of vastly different prices are quite likely to end up costing the same amount.